bitkarrot/pfpkhatru/README.md

 - LRU (Least Recently Used) cache management to automatically remove old files when cache size limit is reached
 - Image resizing to optimize storage and bandwidth usage

+## TODO
+- make this work with LMDB, sqlite was just for testing

 ## Installation

 ### Prerequisites